Combinatorial invariants of finite metric spaces and the Wasserstein arrangement: The -vector in the strict case

-\begin{lemma} Let $\metric$ be a strict metric which is not contained in any hyperplane of $\CA{l}^2$.
-Then for each quadruple $x_1, y_1,x_2,y_2$ of vertices, if the edge set $\{(x_1,y_1),(x_2,y_2)\}$ is admissible, it is face-defining. \end{lemma} \begin{proof} Let $\{(x_1,y_1), (x_2,y_2)\}$ be a pair of admissible edges and let $e = (i,j)$ be an edge which is admissible together with the pair.
-We need to show that there is an admissible graph containing the pair, but not $e$, such that the addition of $e$ would turn it inadmissible.
+\begin{lemma} Let $\metric$ be a strict $l$-metric which is not contained in any hyperplane of $\CA{l}^2$.
+Then for each quadruple $x_1, y_1,x_2,y_2 \in [l]$, if the directed graph with edge-set $\{(x_1,y_1),(x_2,y_2)\}$ is admissible, then it is face-defining. \end{lemma} \begin{proof} Let $\{(x_1,y_1), (x_2,y_2)\}$ be a pair of admissible edges and let $e = (i,j)$ be another edge which is admissible together with the pair.
+We need to show that there is an admissible graph $G$ containing $\{(x_1,y_1), (x_2,y_2)\}$ but not $e$, such that the addition of $e$ to $G$ results in an inadmissible set.
 We use the strictness of the metric and the strict inequality:

+Note that this inequality holds strictly for $\metric$ as the graph is admissible and by assumption the metric does not lie on any hyperplane in $\CA{l}^2$.